varhsaanya/Online-Grocery-Delivery-Platform/README.md

-# Blinkit Grocery Delivery System
+# Online Grocery Delivery System

 A complete full-stack DBMS project for managing an online grocery delivery system built with PHP, MySQL, HTML, CSS, Bootstrap 5, and JavaScript.